-Alan is one of the owners of the clinic and is principle Physiotherapist.
+Alan is one of the owners of the clinic.
 He has a wealth of knowledge in the treatment of musculo-skeletal injuries.
 Alan qualified in Physiotherapy from Glasgow Caledonian University in 1995 and worked one year in the NHS before taking up a full-time post at Rangers Football Club where his primary remit was the Reserve and Youth team.

 Pauline is co- owner of the clinic.
 She has a wealth of knowledge in the treatment of musculoskeletal injuries.
 Pauline qualified in physiotherapy from Glasgow Caledonian University in 1995.
 She worked in the NHS Glasgow before heading to England in 1998 where she was a senior physiotherapist at BMI South Cheshire Hospital specialising in musculoskeletal injuries.

 A period in Kent beckoned for Pauline where she was deputy manager in the physiotherapy department at BMI Sloane Hospital honing her treatment of musculoskeletal injuries and developing an interest in Pilates.

 The allure of returning to Scotland prompted Pauline to take up a role treating musculoskeletal injuries at a private clinic in the west of Scotland.
 It was then that Pauline developed a speciality in the use of acupuncture to assist her patients.

 Pauline has maintained this interest and can refer to acupuncture giving good relief to her patients here at PAR Physiotherapy.